michifueby/Software-Deployment/Lab4/README.md

 ## Steps Creation/Connection

-1. First, we must create a new resource for the azure container registry with azure cli command ```az acr create --resource-group <resource-group-name> --name $ACRNAME --sku Basic```
+1. First, we can create a new resource for the azure container registry with azure cli command ```az acr create --resource-group <resource-group-name> --name $ACRNAME --sku Basic```
    After that the created resource is in the Azure Portal available:
    ![Azure Container Registry](../Lab4/img/azure-container-registry.png)